ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/webroot/content/programming.md

 You could use the websites that allow you to search for NixOS options, but it's all installed locally, assuming you're running NixOS, so don't bother with that JavaScript-infested garbage.

+- `nix search nixpkgs <package>`

+You could use the websites that allow you to search for Nix packages, but you can also just search for them in the terminal, so don't bother with that JavaScript-infested garbage.

 - `nixos-help`